southernleo/deucafe/README.md

-# deucafe you are asked to create a simulation of a cafe using POSIX threads,
+# deucafe
-mutexes and semaphores.
+You are asked to create a simulation of a cafe using POSIX threads, mutexes and semaphores.
 Your program should have the following functionalities and operations.
 Your cafe should only sell one product, a normal coffee to make it simpler.
 The program